grassyknoll88/crystal-collector/README.md

-Crystal Collector is a game powered by Javascript, the rules for the game are below.
+Crystal Collector is a game powered by Javascript & jQuery, the rules for the game are below.

 You will be given a random number at the start of the game.
 There are four crystals below.
 By clicking on a crystal you will add a cetain amount of points to your total score.